Ahwahnechee: Initial contacts

 Once they reached the village of Teneiya's people a search was made but no more Indians were found there or in the valley at all.
 The soldiers returned to the meeting place but Chief Teneiya and the part of the tribe that was already in their custody escaped and returned to the mountains.

-That May, a second expedition of militia travelled north to capture the old chief and his band once and for all.
-Only a few braves, among them two of Chief Teneiya's sons, were found.
+That May, a second expedition of militia traveled north to capture the old chief and his band once and for all.
+Only a few warriors, among them two of Chief Teneiya's sons, were found.
 The chief was eventually brought in to find that his sons had been shot for trying to escape.
 Within a few days the chief also tried to escape by jumping into the river.

 With the recapture of Chief Teneiya the rest of the band was easily found and brought to the Fresno reservation in the foothills where they stayed long enough to regain their strength and petitioned for their freedom to return to their mountain home.
-This was granted and they returned to their secluded valley of “Ahwahnee.”
+This was granted and they returned to their secluded valley of "Ahwahnee".

 In 1852, a Mariposa expedition of US federal troops heard a report that Ahwahnechee Indians killed two European-American miners at Bridalveil Meadows.
 Soldiers were again dispatched and the troops executed five Ahwahnechee men.
 Later, the tribe fled over the mountains to shelter with a neighboring people, the Mono tribe.
 They stayed the year and then returned to their native valley taking with them horses stolen from the hospitable Monos who soon followed seeking revenge, killing Chief Teneiya and all but eight of the young braves and taking all the women and children captive.

 Later history

 Chief Teneiya (d.
 1853) was a leader in Yosemite Valley.
 His father was Ahwahnechee.
 He led his band away from Yosemite to settle with Paiutes in eastern California.
 Tenaya has descendants living today.

-The US federal government has evicted Yosemite Native people from the park in 1851, 1906, 1929, and 1969.
+The U.S. federal government evicted Yosemite Native people from the park in 1851, 1906, 1929, and 1969.

-Jay Johnson, an alleged Ahwahnechee leader in the Mariposa Indian Council, hopes to get federal recognition for Miwok Indians.
+Jay Johnson of the Mariposa Indian Council identifies as an Ahwahnechee descendent.